Is Bestow Term Life Insurance Right For You?

 You can get a quote without giving up your contact info

 Another thing I like about Bestow’s site is that you can get an idea of how much potential coverage would cost without having to enter so much as your name or e-mail address.
 Using Bestow’s quote form, you can enter basic data such as your age, height, weight, and state, and see a price range for coverage.
 Using a handy slider at the bottom of the tool, you can see how your premium and policy options change as your coverage increases.
-Granted, there’s no guarantee that these figures will hold up once you complete a full application, however mine was only 8¢ off.
+Granted, there’s no guarantee that these figures will hold up once you complete a full application, however my initial application (made last year) was only 8¢ off.
 To me, the inclusion of this tool just shows that Bestow is confident enough in their product that they can offer this insight without needing to capture lead info.
 Of course, it also means that you won’t get annoying calls and e-mails about buying when all you wanted was a quote — that’s a big plus in my book.

 There are exclusions to your policy